anasmeer786/anasmeer786/README.md

-Computer Science Honors and Mathematics Honors undergraduate at University of Memphis with a passion of Helping others and working alongside teams and organizations.
+Recent Computer Science Honors and Mathematics Honors graduate from the University of Memphis with a passion of Helping others and working alongside teams and organizations.

 Technology and Innovation intern at TVA with strong background in technology and Management.